xk1234/tp/docs/DeveloperGuide.md

 1. Tagging all listed persons

+    1. Prerequisites: At least one person is displayed on the list.

     1. Test case: `tag customer`<br>
        Expected: All persons currently listed are tagged with `customer`.
 The number of people with the tag added is shown in the status message.